nvidia-isaac/isaac_mission_dispatch/README.md

 A [ROS mission client package](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_mission_client) that allows the mission dispatch to communicate with robots through the MQTT protocol.
 Visit this resource for more video tutorials on using Mission Dispatch with Isaac ROS Mission Client, as well as for [NVIDIA Isaac Sim](https://developer.nvidia.com/isaac-sim) running on local and cloud.

 ### VDA5050 Connector
-The [vda5050_connector](https://github.com/inorbit-ai/ros_amr_interop/tree/galactic-devel/vda5050_connector) package is another mission client (in ROS Galatic) that provides a set of ROS2 nodes for connecting a ROS2-based robot to the Mission Dispatch.
+The [vda5050_connector](https://github.com/inorbit-ai/ros_amr_interop/tree/galactic-devel/vda5050_connector) package is another mission client (in ROS 2 Galactic) that provides a set of ROS 2 nodes for connecting a ROS 2-based robot to the Mission Dispatch.

 ### Isaac ROS Troubleshooting
 Check [here](https://github.com/NVIDIA-ISAAC-ROS/isaac_ros_common/blob/main/docs/troubleshooting.md) for solutions to problems with Isaac ROS.